If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

-The Central Sussex Comissioning Alliance Executive Team brings together experienced clinicians and managers who will oversee the work of the Central Sussex Commissioning Alliance.
+The Central Sussex and East Surrey Comissioning Alliance Executive Team brings together experienced clinicians and managers who will oversee the work of the Central Sussex and East Surrey Commissioning Alliance.

 Deatils of the members of the team can be found in the table below.

-He has held a number of senior healthcare roles over the past ten years in both the public and private sector as a commissioner and a provider of healthcare services.
-Before working in Sussex, Adam was the Chief Accountable Officer at NHS Merton CCG in London.
-Adam was with NHS Merton CCG from its establishment in 2013 and focused on integrating health and care in a community setting.
-Prior to this role Adam was the Director of Private Care and Community Services at The Royal Marsden NHS Foundation Trust.
+Before working in Sussex Adam was the Chief Accountable Officer at NHS Merton CCG in London, where he worked from its establishment in 2013, and in particular focused on the integration of health and care in a community setting.
+Prior to this, Adam was the Director of Private Care and Community Services at The Royal Marsden NHS Foundation Trust.

 Geraldine Hoban began working at NHS Horsham and Mid Sussex Clinical Commissioning Group (CCG) on 1 November as the Accountable Officer.
 Previously she was the Chief Operating Officer at Brighton and Hove CCG, having worked there in various roles for eight years.

 Geraldine joined the NHS in 1990 as a researcher within a public health team focusing initially on the emerging HIV and AIDS epidemic.
 Those early years laid the groundwork for a strongly held belief that rather than just tackling ill-health the NHS should equally be helping people to keep well and supporting them to managing their own health conditions more effectively.

 She also believes we need to join up our health and social care systems and focus on what people at the centre of our services really want - rather than giving them what we think they need.